AnshumanB08/Ad_hoc-Request-Insights/README.md

 ## 📣 Acknowledgement

-This project is part of the **Codebasics SQL Resume Project Challenge**.
+This project was created as part of the **[Codebasics SQL Resume Project Challenge](https://codebasics.io/challenges/codebasics-resume-project-challenge/7)** — a great initiative to help learners build portfolio-worthy projects.
-Check out more details [here](https://codebasics.io/challenges/codebasics-resume-project-challenge/7).

 ---